flaxandteal/arches-terraform/README.md

 ### Environment Setup
 Manually run Setup Terraform State (.github/workflows/setup-tf-state.yml) GitHub Action.
 This will create the service account needed for Terraform as well as the state bucket.
+Note: The run will stop expecting authentication with the following message:
+        !
+First copy your one-time code: 00E5-F620 Open this URL to continue in your web browser: https://github.com/login/device failed to authenticate via web browser: context deadline exceeded
+        Error: Process completed with exit code 1.
+Follow instructions and the run will continue or rerun if it has stopped

 # Terraform
 ## Project Structure